costajob/thron/README.md

 * **next**: loads the first offset and move forward, returning last when max offset is reached
 * **prev**: move backwards from the current offset, returning first when minimum offset is reached

-Each paginator object is stored as an instance variable of the gateway objects and keeps an internal cache to avoid hitting the remote service uselessly.
-That said, remember to reset the instance variables to avoid stale results by using the *::reset_paginators* method available on gateway objects.
 To speed up loading of results, the paginator accepts a *preload* parameter (an integer).
 If the parameter is specified, the APIs are called the specified number of times by automatically augmenting the offset and caching the results (preloading is limited to 30 threads).